 Average Song Gap: 14.82

 Notes: Horn ended with a brief, atypical jam.
-The jam after Walk Away included a Page solo, teases of It’s Ice and McGrupp, and a Simpsons signal.
+The jam out of Walk Away included a Page solo, teases of It’s Ice and McGrupp, and a Simpsons signal.
+The Sweet Emotion and HYHU Jams both contained Tweezer teases.
 Amazing Grace was performed without microphones.
 This show was officially released as Live Phish 18.

 Songs by Debut Year: